PhutiThantsha/prepaid-customer-behaviour-analysis/README.md

 - Irregular customers showed volatile behaviour and higher risk of churn
 - Behavioural consistency provided stronger insights than point-in-time metrics

+## Supporting Visuals
+Illustrative visuals demonstrating customer segmentation, revenue contribution, and behavioural trends are available in the /visuals folder.

+Note: All visuals are created using synthetic data for demonstration purposes only.

 ## Business Implications
 - Supports targeted retention strategies for high-value customers
 - Highlights opportunities for reactivation and upsell within irregular segments